-- This support is personalised and provided by our SEND Team and Independent Careers Advisors.
+- This support is personalised and provided by our SENCo and Independent Careers Advisors.

 Moving to another school:

-- If a student is moving to another school, we will liaise with the new school’s SEND Department and ensure he/she knows about any special arrangements or support that needs to be made for the student.
+- If a student is moving to another school, we will contact the new school’s SEND Department and ensure he/she knows about any special arrangements or support that needs to be made for the student.

 - We liaise closely with staff when receiving students from elsewhere and when transferring students to different schools, ensuring all relevant paperwork is passed on and all needs are understood.

 8. How will my child be included in activities outside the classroom including school trips?